yruiz/red-panda-card/README.md

     - facts about the animal
     - long description

-A small projectthat makes use of HTML and CSS.
+A small project that makes use of HTML and CSS.

 Credit for the image goes to [Ivan Cujic](https://www.pexels.com/photo/photo-of-red-panda-sleeping-on-tree-branch-2265247/)